ansys/pyansys-dev-guide/doc/source/coding-style/deprecation.rst

             """

-If you remove a method entirely, there's no reason to provide a link to the old method.
+If you remove a method entirely, there is no reason to provide a link to the old method.
 Simply raise an ``AttributeError`` as part of the class or raise an ``Exception``.

 .. code:: python